Morriz/mostack/README.md

 Running the following Kubernetes applications/tools:
 * [Istio](https://github.com/istio/istio) for service mesh security, insights and other enhancements
-* [ExternalDNS](https://github.com/kubernetes-incubator/external-dns) for making our services accesible at our FQDN
+* *COMING SOON:* [ExternalDNS](https://github.com/kubernetes-incubator/external-dns) for making our services accesible at our FQDN
 * Docker Registry for storing locally built images, and as a proxy + storage for external ones.
 * [Drone](https://github.com/drone/drone) for Ci/CD, using these plugins:
     * [drone-docker](https://github.com/drone-plugins/drone-docker) for pushing new image